-As vitamin B12 continues to gain popularity and attention, many are beginning to wonder what the B12 shot side effects and benefits are?
-Can this supplement really be as great as everyone keeps saying it is with no risks or side effects?
-While this treatment still fascinates us today and poses many questions, the history of the development of B12 shots is just as interesting.
+Vitamin B12 continues to gain popularity and attention.
+Many people want to know what are the vitamin B12 side effects and benefits?
+Are B12 injection side effects greater or worse than oral B12 side effects?
+Does it even make a difference?
+While this treatment still fascinates us today and poses many questions, the history of the development of vitamin B12 is just as interesting.

 Thankfully, conditions caused by vitamin B12 deficiencies are incredibly treatable through vitamin B12 supplements.
 Understanding the B12 shot side effects and benefits can help you manage your expectations of vitamin B12 as a treatment and whether a B12 shot it the best form of treatment.

 Vitamin B12, also known as cyanocobalamin, is an important factor in DNA synthesis, the metabolism of every cell within the body, the maturation of developing red blood cells, and the metabolism of fatty acids and amino acids.
 Because vitamin B12 is such an integral component in the function of a healthy body, maintaining the proper levels of B12 within the body is absolutely necessary to sustain a properly working nervous system and a healthy red blood cell count.

 Vitamin B12 is most commonly sourced through foods that come from animals such as fish, red meat, eggs, dairy, cheese, and other dairy products.
 Those who are vegan or vegetarian sometimes source their B12 through fortified cereals.
 While many people can consume and absorb the proper amount of vitamin B12 through their dietary choices, many people cannot sustain the proper levels of B12 within their body, which can lead to dangerous conditions if left untreated.